 - Some runners may prefer this lace-up system

 - Aggressive grip for extra safety on the trails

 - EVA midsole for cushioning and comfort

-- Great for trail runners who prefer a less rugged look
+- Great for trail runners who prefer a less rugged shoe

 - Some customers complain of the shoes being too narrow for their feet